Laylo309/to-do-list/README.md

 - Visual Studio Code
 - Git & Github

+## Getting Started

+- I have used HTML CSS and JavaScript in the webpack environment.
+- I've included linters to improve and cleaning all of my code.

+### Prerequisites

+- IDE to edit and run the code (I use Visual Studio Code 🔥).

 ### Install

 To get a local copy up and running follow these simple example steps.